Slack vs Microsoft Teams vs Webex

 Microsoft Teams comes in three different plans: Free, Office 365 Business Essentials (5 USD per user per month) and Office 365 Business Premium (12.5 USD per user per month).

-3 – Cisco Webex Teams
+3 – What is Cisco Webex?

-A state-of-the-art collaboration solution, Cisco Webex Teams has its own important role among the variety of communication tools on the market.
+A state-of-the-art collaboration solution, Cisco Webex has its own important role among the variety of communication tools on the market.

 It ensures efficient teamwork, regardless of where the members of your team might each be.
 You may be familiar with traditional Webex productivity tools but the collaboration app is fairly new to market.

 The tool’s most important collaboration functions are:

 - Chat – this is a must for any application of this sort.
-Webex Teams permits you to stay connected to your team members constantly with a persistent chat feature, group messaging, and customizable notifications.
+Webex permits you to stay connected to your team members constantly with a persistent chat feature, group messaging, and customizable notifications.

 - Whiteboard – real-time writing, drawing, and document editing with digital and virtual whiteboards.